JRazek/reduce_kernel/task.md

   data[idx] = input;
 }
 ```
-Though one could argue to do it without actually permuting data while reading to shared memory in later steps.
+Though one could try to do it without actually permuting data while reading to shared memory in later steps.
 This however makes it more "modular" and easier to explain here :).

 but... how to compute `idx_to_offsets`?